What You Should Know About How to Set-up for the Best Online Piano Lessons

 2. Option 2: Open the Zoom app, then enter the meeting ID and password.

-3. If prompted, you can do a final check of your video.
+3. If prompted, you can do a final check of your audio and video.

 4. You will be placed into a waiting room, and the teacher will admit you when it’s time to begin.